native AI syntax for Python

 automatically tries the next:

-# tries claude → if fails, tries gpt → if fails, tries llama3
+# tries llama3.2 → if fails, tries mistral → if fails, tries gemma3

 You write this once.
 Plum handles the retry logic, the error handling, the fallback.
 Zero extra code from you.

-one AI call, and you don't want to set anything
+script, you want one AI call, you don't want to

 Fair point.
 Here's the honest answer: